ucdavisdatalab/Spatial_SQL/README.md

 * Typically faster to run a process in a spatial database than in a desktop GIS program
 * Store lots of data (compare with shapefile's 70m row limit)
 * One database file stores many, many tables --> easier data management
-* Write a query instead of making a new file (no exporting of results to shapefile necessary!)
+* Write a query instead of making a new file (no exporting of intermediate results to shapefile necessary!)

 ## What makes this challenging?
 If you're a GIS user, you're probably used to a graphical user interface (GUI) where you can see your data, have tools with guided interfaces, and can see the results of your processing immediately.
-These aren't things you get with a typical database manager tool, however, we can connect our database to QGIS so we can see our results and with practice, you will get used to the typical workflow and seeing everything won't be so necessary.
+These aren't things you get with a typical database manager tool, however, we can connect our database to QGIS so we can see our results and, with practice, you will get used to the typical workflow and seeing everything won't be so necessary.

 ## Databases that support Spatial SQL:
 * Oracle